 Current and future areas of research focus include:

 - Interventions to reduce mother-to-child HIV transmission, with the goal to eliminate perinatal HIV transmission globally

 - Pharmacokinetics and safety of antiretroviral (ARV) drugs in pregnant or lactating HIV-infected women and their newborns, including surveillance for:

 - Long-term complications of fetal/infant exposure to drugs used during pregnancy and breastfeeding to prevent perinatal infections and/or treat pregnant and lactating women

-- Long-term effects on maternal health of antiretroviral drugs used for prevention of transmission
+- Long-term effects on maternal health of ARV drugs used for prevention of transmission

 - Safety and pharmacokinetics of drugs for the treatment of HIV in infants, children, and adolescents, including those with co-morbidities such as malnutrition, TB, and malaria